asrob-uc3m/robotDevastation-developer-manual/en/user-interface-management/screens.md

 # Screen class
-The `ScreenManager` class defines the interface required for managing the UI system in Robot Devastation.
-Other classes can then define the implementation of the `ScreenManager` according to, for instance, the library selected for displaying graphics on the screen.
+The `Screen` class defines the interface required for a Robot Devastation in-game screen.
+Inheriting from this class allows the creation of different game screens.
+Currently, all implementations of game screens use SDL as graphics backend.

 {% plantuml %}
 interface Screen {